coldfumonkeh/cfml-testbox-action/README.md

 # CFML TestBox Test Runner action

-This action will run a CommandBox server on the CFML engine of your choice and run TestBox on that server.
+This action will run a CommandBox server using the CFML engine of your choice and run TestBox on that server.

 ## Inputs